 The dialogue that you have with your child about the admissions process is dependent upon his/her age and level of self-awareness.
 We recommend that you maintain an open dialogue and share information that would ease rather than create anxiety.
 Many children who come for a screening are already nervous about “performing academically.”
 We want your child to be relaxed and comfortable.
 We understand the challenges that our applicants face, and we do our best to ease their anxiety and create a positive experience.

 Parents/Guardians will receive a summary letter providing feedback from the Admissions Director, including interpretation of test scores and recommendations for your child.
-There are generally two outcomes after a screening:
+There are generally three outcomes after a screening:

-- If your child is found to be an appropriate candidate, he/she will be put on “Hold” status.
+- If your child is found to be an appropriate candidate, he/she will be put on our “Hold” list.
 This means that your child will be considered for acceptance during the decision process.

 - If it is determined that this is not the appropriate learning environment for your child, you will receive feedback and recommendations for other academic options.

 If the Admissions Committee feels that The Schenck School is not the appropriate setting for your child after reviewing your completed application, you will receive a letter from the Admissions Director indicating why that decision was made.
 You will also receive recommendations of other schools that might be a better fit for your child and his/her learning needs.

 The Schenck School’s Board of Trustees does not want you to be deterred from applying and/or accepting a space in our program because of the cost of attending.
 We welcome your application for financial aid, and invite you to visit our Financial Aid page for further information.